Scottish-Tech-Army/soundscape-backend/docs/androiddeploy.md

     - Store off the API key.

 - Found your Cloudflare subdomain - the string after the worker name in the URL to access a worker in the account.
+This was described above.

 - Create R2 access credentials.
 (This could use the same overpowered API token above, but we instead use a dedicated token.)

-    - Select `R2 Object Storage` in the left hand pane.
+    - In the left hand pane, select `Storage and databases`, then `R2 Object Storage`, then `Overview`.

-    - Click on `S3 API`
+    - In the `Account details` section of the page, there is a button called `API tokens`.

     - That will give you a button called create API tokens that lets you create the right kind of API token.
+Select `Object Read and Write`.

     - Store off both the Access Key and the Secret.